 Protection from discrimination: The Division receives federal financial assistance from the U.S. Fish and Wildlife Service.
 Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, Title IX of the Education Amendments of 1972, the U.S. Department of the Interior and its bureaus prohibit discrimination on the basis of race, color, national origin, age, disability or sex.
-If you believe that you have been discriminated against in any program, activity or facility, or if you desire further information, please visit www.doi.gov/pmb/eeo/public-civil-rights.cfm.
+If you believe that you have been discriminated against in any facility, program, or activity, or if you need more information, please write to:

-Private lands: The Division cannot guarantee access to any private land.
-Under certain circumstances, you must obtain written permission from the landowner or the landowner's authorized representative before hunting or trapping on private lands.
+Office of Diversity, Inclusion, and Civil Rights U.S. Department of the Interior 1849 C Street, NW Washington, D.C.
+20240 Private lands: The Division cannot guarantee access to any private land.
+Under certain circumstances, you must obtain documented permission from the landowner or the landowner's authorized representative before hunting or trapping on private lands.
 To learn more, please see Trespassing on page 23.